SarpongAbasimi/FizzBuzz-Python-JavaScript-More-/README.md

 </h4>

-> This week at Makers is JavaScript week but we have bee encourage to test drive fizzBuzz in JavaScript and any other language.
+> This week at Makers is JavaScript week and we have been encourage to test drive fizzBuzz in JavaScript and any other language.
 This is how I TDD fizzbuzz in Python.

 # To run Code
 - Fork the repo.